-See what life was like back in the 1700s and early 1800s at Fort Massac State Park’s 44th annual Fort Massac Encampment, which will be held at the historic site Saturday and Sunday, Oct.
-20 and 21, 2018.
+See what life was like back in the 1700s and early 1800s at Fort Massac State Park’s Annual Fort Massac Encampment, which will be held at the historic site Saturday and Sunday, Oct.
+19 and 20, 2019.

 Visitors to the two-day event view military camps and buck skinner lodges, craft stalls and trade blankets, and booths with period food and drinks.
 Battle re-enactments will again be held in the valley area, which Fort Massac Site Superintendent Chris McGinness says gives spectators the best view of the battle.
 The crowds will be able to watch the authentically-garbed troops face off in the Battle of Drouillard Creek.

-The Fort Massac Encampment is proud to be an official Illinois Bicentennial Event
+The 2018 Fort Massac Encampment was proud to be an official Illinois Bicentennial Event